loginom/loginom-help-en-omegat/data/visualization/statistics/README.md

 * Set the own bin count (when the field refers to the continuous type).
 * Include Null values into the histogram (for the discrete field).

-> **Note:** When the options specified above have been changed, the histogram visualisation changes only in the detailed window, whereas it is the same in the main visualizer window.
+> **Note:** When the options specified above have been changed, the histogram visualization changes only in the detailed window, whereas it is the same in the main visualizer window.